Pono Ola ‘Pono Board’ Review

 Thanks to its inflatable legs, the board offers some degree of adjustability, as you can regulate the level of bounce by inflating or deflating the balls using an enclosed hand pump.
 The pressure in the balls must not exceed 15 lbs psi, but since there is no indicator to show the pressure levels, we recommend that you inflate them until they’re slightly firm.

 Light finished wood and aqua PVC make it a very beautiful balance board that can fit with a modern interior style at home or office.
-You can get it at half the price of The Level, but there’s a trade off in the type and amount of movement.
+You can get it at half the price of The Level, but there’s a trade-off in the type and amount of movement.
 While the former bounces in place and side-to-side, the latter allows for omnidirectional wobbling that requires a bit more physical effort but also creates more mobility.
 Just like with any board, though, when you stand still, it doesn’t move on its own.
-Plus the hardwood deck isn’t conductive to comfort compared to an anti-fatigue mat.
+Plus the hardwood deck isn’t conducive to comfort compared to an anti-fatigue mat.

 We tested a grip-sand surface balance board in Natural Bamboo Color in our labs, and we loved the anti-slip surface treatment.
 The deck is definitely large enough to practice yoga, CrossFit, or any exercise really.
 This is where the board’s overly secure design proves incredibly useful, as it does not undermine your safety during exercise but rather adds a light challenge to it.

 Users report high quality of the product and great customer service (the PVC balls are not as sturdy as bamboo but are replaced swiftly if they arrive damaged).
-The only complaint that we could find about the board was regarding the price—sers wish it was more affordable.
+The only complaint that we could find about the board was regarding the price—we wish it was more affordable.
 If you’re looking to save even further on your standing desk balance board, check out our comparison review to see more options available on the market.

 If you are seeking an affordable alternative to Fluidstance Level, you might be looking at a good deal here.
 That depends on what you look for in your standing desk wobble board.
-The Pono Board restricts active movement but can help you enhance your other activities such as fitness and yoga.
+The Pono Ola Board restricts active movement but can help you enhance your other activities such as fitness and yoga.
 It also costs almost half the price of The Level.
 If you are set on getting more active while standing, though, an omnidirectional board like any one from FluidStance might be your first choice, as it’s more mobile and challenging.